 In Vermont, the majority of auto insurance companies have a good-driver discount in their roster of offerings.
 There are usually plenty of other possibilities, too, and we’ve listed some common ones below.
 Ask your agent if a good-driver discount is available, and what the eligibility requirements are; typically, you need to have no accidents or moving violations on your driving record for a certain number of years.
 Other possible discounts to ask about include:

 Yes.
-Request an official electronic card from your carrier and display it on your smartphone, tablet, laptop, or other mobile device when you need to show proof of coverage.
+Request an official electronic card from your carrier and display it on your smartphone, tablet, laptop, or other mobile devices when you need to show proof of coverage.
 So much easier than digging through all that stuff in your glove compartment!

 Driving with lapsed coverage is considered a traffic violation in Vermont and will result in a fine of up to $500.
 You’ll be required to show proof of coverage to be able to continue driving.

 It’s illegal to drive in Vermont with the following BAC percentages:

 .04%+ for commercial vehicle drivers

 In Vermont, you don’t have to display outward signs of intoxication to be arrested for DUI if you register a BAC of at least 0.08%.
 Conversely, if you are showing any signs of impairment in a police officer’s opinion, you don’t have to have a BAC of at least 0.08% to be arrested and convicted for driving under the influence of alcohol or drugs.

 Vermont’s “implied consent” law makes it mandatory to take a blood, breath, or urine test to screen for alcohol or drugs when stopped for a suspected DUI.
 A first-time refusal results in an automatic driver’s license suspension for 6 months; this jumps to 18 months for a second refusal.